inno-devops-labs/S24-core-course-labs/terraform/TF.md

 - The secrets are not hardcoded and used as environment variables.
 - Naming convention followed terraform-best-practices.
 - `terraform fmt` and `terraform validate` were used to format and validate the code.
-- `terraform plan` was used to verify the changes before applying them.
-Also, `terraform state list` and `terraform state show` were used before destroying any resource.